It’s a known fact that most households waste food, and wasted food is wasted money. So here 11 Proven Tips To Store Food And Cut Down On Waste:

 Pat the berries dry before putting them back into the container they came from, the containers usually have holes which help keep air circulating around the berries in your fridge.
 Some people recommend putting paper towels into the berry container first.

-You might also enjoy reading 10 Sensational Ideas For Strawberries For Kids
+You May Also Enjoy 10 Sensational Ideas For Strawberries For Kids

 #3.
 How To Stop Bread Going Stale and Mouldy